ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 # IBM Cloud Design Decision Tool

-Compare your options from the following components to help you in selecting the best options that meet your workload requirements for designing and building your ideal IBM Cloud solution:
+Compare your alternatives from the following components to help you in designing and building your ideal IBM Cloud solution that best meets your workload requirements:

 | Components |
 | --- |